Ev-Bro/glossary/glossary.md

 **Backpropagation:** A method used in training neural networks, where the error is calculated and distributed back through the network to adjust the weights.

+**Batch:** A subset of the training dataset that is used in one iteration of model training, allowing for efficient and parallelizable processing.

+**Bootstrapping Data:** A technique for improving model performance by iteratively refining the training dataset, often using the model's own predictions to generate new training examples.

+**Checkpoint:** A saved state of a model during training, allowing recovery or resumption of training from that point, and facilitating model evaluation at various stages of training.

 **Classification:** A type of supervised learning where the goal is to predict the category or class of an object or event.

 **Corpus:** a large and structured set of texts or dataset used for training and evaluating natural language processing models, providing the essential data for learning patterns, structures, and nuances of language.